 Two videos from CASES illustrate classical ‘physical threat’ scenarios relevant to a company’s or organisation’s information systems and data.

 The propagation of laptops, tablets and other portable devices increases the risk that they will be lost or stolen.
 An investigation by Kensington revealed that:

 It should be noted that the real cost of these attacks is more than just the price of the hardware.
 Overall costs can become astronomical if sensitive data was stored on the stolen equipment or if the thief was able to access other company resources through the stolen PC.

-Take the following 2 scenarios as an example of the damage which can be done; both of which are actual events which occured in Luxembourg.
+Take the following two scenarios as an example of the damage which can be done; both of which are actual events which occurred in Luxembourg.

-More recently, several violent floods have done damage in many locations and have affected more than 30 companies located near the Müllerthal.
-Several of them (including 1 hotel, a garage and some professional offices) lost data due to the water damage done to their IT infrastructure.
+More recently, several violent floods have done damage in many locations and have affected more than 30 companies located near the Müllerthal area.
+Several of them (including a hotel, a garage and some professional offices) lost data due to the water damage done to their IT infrastructure.

-The impact of physical security vulnerabilities can be very high: data can be completely destroyed (in the case of fire or flood), can be used in a malicious way by third parties, or just corrupted.
+The impact of physical security vulnerabilities can be very high: data can be destroyed (in the case of fire or flood), can be used maliciously by third parties, or just corrupted.

-In general, these incidents can have 5 types of impact:
+In general, these incidents can have five types of impact:

 |Risks||Most Likely Impacts||Possible Impacts|